-The benefits of an FHA home loan for many borrowers far outweighs the FHA payoff rule, but it’s more about the principle than the money for many people.
+The benefits of an FHA home loan for many borrowers far outweigh the FHA payoff rule, but it’s more about the principle than the money for many people.

-If you have an FHA home loan, and you pay it off before maturity, at closing you’re expected to pay for a full month’s interest, no matter what day of the month you actually settled.
-So, even if you closed on the first day of the month, you still have to pay interest for the entire month.
+If you have an FHA home loan and pay it off before maturity, at closing, you’re expected to pay for a whole month’s interest, no matter what day of the month you settled.
+So, even if you close on the first day of the month, you still have to pay interest for the entire month.

 FHA Committed to End the Full-Month Interest Payoff Policy by January 21, 2015

-The FHA has committed to change its full-month interest payoff policy by January 21, 2015, as a result of a regulatory mandate from the Consumer Financial Protection Bureau.
+The FHA has committed to change its full-month interest payoff policy by January 21, 2015, due to a regulatory mandate from the Consumer Financial Protection Bureau.

-Learn more in an article by the Los Angeles Times: Controversial FHA payoff rule to end.
+Learn more in the Los Angeles Times article: Controversial FHA payoff rule to end.

 Marimark Mortgage is based in Tampa, Florida, and proudly serves homebuyers and homeowners in all of Florida, Virginia, and Pennsylvania.

 We specialize in conventional home mortgages, FHA, VA, and USDA mortgage options, refinance loans, and reverse mortgages.
 We’ve worked extensively with cash-out refinancing, and help clients to lower their monthly mortgage payments.

 To get started with a mortgage to buy your next home, please fill out our Quick Mortgage Application, or contact us direct.